 IMPORTANT NOTE: The California Genetic Information Nondiscrimination Act of 2011 (CalGINA) prohibits employers and other covered entities from requesting, or requiring, genetic information of an individual or family member of the individual except as specifically allowed by law.
 To comply with the Act, we are asking that you not provide any genetic information when responding to this request for medical information.
-"Genetic Information," as defined by CalGINA, includes information about the individual's or the individual's family member's genetic tests, information regarding the manifestation of a disease or disorder in a family member of the individual, and includes information from genetic services or participation in clinical research that includes genetic services by an individual or any family member of the individual.
-"Genetic Information" does not include information about an individual's sex or age.
+"Genetic Information," as defined by CalGINA, includes information about the individual's or the individual's family member's genetic tests, information regarding the manifestation of a disease or disorder in a family member of the individual, and includes information from genetic services or participation in clinical research that includes genetic services by an individual or any family member of the individual's sex or age.

-1. Employee's Name: 2 Patient's Name (If other than employee):
+1. Employee's Name:

+2. Patient's Name (If other than employee):

-Patient's relationship to employee: If patient is employee's child, is patient either under 18 or an adult dependent child: Yes No 3.
-Date medical condition or need for treatment commenced [NOTE: THE HEALTH CARE PROVIDER IS NOT TO DISCLOSE THE UNDERLYING DIAGNOSIS WITHOUT CONSENT OF THE PATIENT:] 4. .
-Probable duration of medical condition or need for treatment: 5.
-Fam w is a description of what constitutes a "serious health condition" under both the federal ily and Medical Leave Act (FMLA) and the California Family Rights Act (CFRA).
-Does eatient's condition qualify as a serious health condition: Yes No 6.
-6. If the certification is for the serious health condition of the employee, please answer the following: Yes No ☐ Is the employee able to perform work of any kind?
-(If "No," skip next question.) ☐ Is employee unable to perform any one or more of the essential functions of employee's position?
-(Answer after reviewing statement from employer of essential functions of employee's position, or, if none provided, after discussing with employee.)
-7. If the certification is for the care of the employee's family member, please answer the following: Yes No ☐ Does (or will) the patient require assistance for basic medical, hygiene, nutritional needs, safety, or transportation?
+Patient's relationship to employee:

+If patient is employee's child, is patient either under 18 or an adult dependent child:

+3. Date medical condition or need for treatment commenced [NOTE: THE HEALTH CARE PROVIDER IS NOT TO DISCLOSE THE UNDERLYING DIAGNOSIS WITHOUT CONSENT OF THE PATIENT:]

+^{4.} Probable duration of medical condition or need for treatment:

+5. Below is a description of what constitutes a "serious health condition" under both the federal Family and Medical Leave Act (FMLA) and the California Family Rights Act (CFRA).
+Does the patient's condition qualify as a serious health condition:

+6. If the certification is for the serious health condition of the employee, please answer the following:

+- □ □ Is the employee able to perform work of any kind?
+(If "No," skip next question.) - □ □ Is employee unable to perform any one or more of the essential functions of employee's position?
+(Answer after reviewing statement from employer of essential functions of employee's position, or, if none provided, after discussing with employee.) - 7.
+If the certification is for the care of the employee's family member, please answer the following: - Yes No - □ □ Does (or will) the patient require assistance for basic medical, hygiene, nutritional needs, safety, or transportation? - □ After review of the employee's signed statement (See Item 10 below), does the condition warrant the participation of the employee?
+(This participation may include psychological comfort and/or arranging for third-party care for the family member.) - 8.
+Estimate the period of time care is needed or during which the employee's presence would be beneficial: - 9.
+Please answer the following questions only if the employee is asking for intermittent leave or a reduced work schedule.